wesleywerner/dregosadv/docs/design.md

 * You can put the yam in the fire to roast it
 * Research puzzles.
 Consult the journal more.
 * Add worn items: a shoulder bag, a fedora hat, a leather jacket.
+* Add more things you can Show to Rom.

 ### Done
 * Add task based scoring - DM$ $22